timvisee/aivd-kerstpuzzel-2021-18-solver/README.md

 > To solve the puzzle, find the board position (FEN notation) and the moves to
 > play on both boards for mate in two using the notation format above.

-Find all challenges for 2022 [here][aivd-kerstpuzzel-download].
+Find all challenges for 2021 [here][aivd-kerstpuzzel-download].

 ## Solution

-The solver finds 8 possible board positions, all with the same set of moves for mate in two:
+The solver finds 8 possible board positions in about a minute, all with the same set of moves for mate in two:

 ![Solution](./res/solution.png)

+Note that the printed solution is in a slightly different format than given by the puzzle.
+I simply changed this by hand, as the actual solution is the same.

 Find all 8 solutions in: [`./output.txt`](./output.txt)